Demand Response

 What is a Demand Response Aggregator?

-In the evolving landscape of energy markets, demand response (DR) has emerged as a critical component for maintaining grid reliability and efficiency.
+In the newly opened energy markets, demand response (DR) has emerged as one of the most important factors in maintaining grid reliability and efficiency.
 At the heart of this system lies the Demand Response Aggregator, a key player in ensuring that energy demand aligns with supply, especially during peak periods.
-This article delves into the role of Demand Response Aggregators in the Ontario energy market, exploring their importance, functionality, and benefits.
+This article goes in-depth with regard to the role of Demand Response Aggregators within the Ontario energy market, discussing importance, functionality, and benefits.

 Understanding Demand Response